-The RX100 V isn’t the latest in Sony’s hugely successful RX100 compact range – that’s actually the RX100 VII.
+The RX100 V isn’t the latest in Sony’s hugely successful RX100 compact range – that’s actually the flagship Sony RX100 VII (opens in new tab).
 We’ve included the V here as we think it’s the best balance of price and features at the moment, but every model in the series is still available.
 Need something cheaper?
 Try the RX100 IV, or an older model than that.
 Want a longer lens?
 The RX100 VI and VII can reach equivalent focal lengths of 200mm.
 Whichever RX100 model you pick, you’re getting a great camera!

 If you’re a little new to photography and want to shoot products, a camera that’s well-oriented to beginners is the Olympus OM-D E-M10 Mark IV.
 Nippy and lightweight, with intuitive, dial-based controls, this is a top-notch camera for getting to grips with the basics of photography.

 We’ve included a couple more beginner models further down the list, but the E-M10 IV is our pick for beginner mirrorless models.
-Its sensor-shift stabilisation system makes shooting hand-held easier in all lighting conditions, and having access to the huge stable of Micro Four Thirds lenses gives you real flexibility when it comes to your setup.
+Its sensor-shift stabilization system makes shooting hand-held easier in all lighting conditions, and having access to the huge stable of Micro Four Thirds lenses gives you real flexibility when it comes to your setup.

 While mirrorless cameras are undeniably getting more and more advanced, there’s something truly reliable about a DSLR.
 These cameras are still hugely satisfying to use, and you know you’re going to get a great image with something like the Nikon D3500.
 The beginner model of the Nikon range, this camera is equipped with loads of handy guide modes to help new users get to grips with its functions.